harta55/EnTAP/docs/source/interpreting_the_results.rst

 EggNOG Files: |egg_dir|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Files within the |egg_dir| are generated by EggNOG and will contain information based on the hits returned from EggNOG against the orthologous databases.
+Files within the |egg_dir| are generated through DIAMOND alignment against the EggNOG orthologous database and will contain information based on the hits returned.
 More information can be found at EggNOG_.

-* annotation_results.emapper.annotations
+* blastp_transcriptome_eggnog_proteins.out

     * EggNOG results for sequences from the final transcriptome being used (post-processing)